evansMeja/C--Generic-Algorithms/README.md

 ## C++ Generic algorithms

 The standard Template library provides many types of containers for manipulating many types of containers.
-TO Manage the contents of the containers, the STL include generic algorithms that manipulates elements in common ways
+To Manage the contents of the containers, the STL include generic algorithms that manipulates elements in common ways they are divided into 4 categories

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+1. Non - Modifying Algorithms
+2. Mutating Algorithms
+3. Sorting Algorithms
+4. Numeric algorithms

-### Markdown
+### Examples

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for